An Introduction to Geometric Topology: Limit set

 \begin{teo} Every finite-volume non-compact complete hyperbolic manifold can be tessellated into finitely many ideal polyhedra. \end{teo}

 The canonical tessellation depends only on the chosen initial truncated cusps $H_1,\ldots, H_c$.
-Different choices may give different canonical tessellations, and we can parametrize them by recording the volumes $V_1,\ldots, V_c$>0 of the truncated cusps (or the areas of $\partial H_i$, that are $V_i/(n-1)$ by Proposition \ref{truncated:volume:prop}).
+Different choices may give different canonical tessellations, an example is sketched in Figure \ref{3ps:fig}.
+We can parametrize these choices by recording the volumes $V_1,\ldots, V_c$>0 of the truncated cusps (or the areas of $\partial H_i$, that are $V_i/(n-1)$ by Proposition \ref{truncated:volume:prop}).

 \begin{prop} If we multiply all volumes $V_1,\ldots, V_c$ by the same constant $\lambda>0$ we get the same canonical tessellation. \end{prop} \begin{proof} The set $B_j^i$ changes by a global rescaling, and hence also the tessellation does.
 Its projection on $I^n$ is unaffected. \end{proof}